iluwatar/java-design-patterns/value-object/README.md

 Use the Value Object when

+* Apply the Value Object pattern when you need high-performance Java applications with reduced memory overhead, especially in systems requiring efficient data management.
 * When representing a set of attributes that together describe an entity but without an identity.
 * When the equality of the objects is based on the value of the properties, not the identity.
 * When you need to ensure that objects cannot be altered once created.